meg-gutshall/flatiron-curriculum-notes/module-05-procedural-ruby/procedural-ruby-curriculum-tree.md

 │   ├── Intro to Arrays
 │   ├── Using Arrays
 │   │   └── Using Arrays Lab
-│   └── Arrays and Methods
+│   ├── Arrays and Methods
-│       └── Arrays and Methods Lab
+│   │   └── Arrays and Methods Lab
+│   └── Video: Intro to Arrays
 ├── Section 7: Iteration
 │   ├── Iteration and Abstraction
 │   ├── Intro to Ruby Iterators